Yale-Li/VenderMachine/README.md

 # VenderMachine

-- written by python3
+- This program is written by python3

-- To excute this program, run 'python3 main.py'
+- To excute this program, run `python3 Driver.py`